 I hope you find this guide on How to Cook Beans in the Instant Pot useful!
-Along with this handy guide, you’ll two incredibly easy, no-cook recipes for beans in the Instant Pot (scroll to the bottom of this post for my Spicy Mexican Kidney Beans and Mediterranean Chickpea Salad recipes).
-For video step-by-step instructions, be sure to check out my Youtube video.
+Along with this guide, you’ll find two easy recipes for beans in the Instant Pot that require zero hands-on cooking.

 Unlike cooking beans on the stove, cooking beans in the Instant Pot does not require soaking.
-That’s right, you can simply give your beans a quick rinse and then add them to the Instant Pot with your cooking liquid (water or vegetable broth) and start pressure cooking.
+Simply rinse your beans and then add them to the Instant Pot with your cooking liquid and start pressure cooking.

 However, I want to mention a few caveats that might make you want to soak your beans even though it’s not necessary.

 Yes: If beans make you toot (totes natural), you might want to consider soaking them.
 Soaking beans helps remove the oligosaccharides.
 That’s a fancy word for a type of fiber found in beans that some people have trouble digesting.

 No: If you have no problem digesting beans, you can skip soaking.